 In every culture, you find a counter culture.
-As a reaction to living in a debt-reliant, eco unfriendly, consumer society, a few people across the United States decided to re-evaluate the way they lived.
+As a reaction to living in a debt-reliant, eco-unfriendly, consumer society, a few people across the US decided to re-evaluate the way they lived.
 So started the tiny house movement.

 Tiny homes for a small island

 Performing the ultimate exercise in de-cluttering, those first tiny householders simplified their lives so that everything they needed could fit into a space the size of an average bedroom.

 Tiny house pioneers of the 21st century

 Using traditional construction methods and details, these simple, yet solid, little homes are an echo of original dwellings built by the country’s early pioneers.
 These settlers put up cabins, often home to more than one family, across the vast American wilderness.

 More and more tiny houses are aiming for carbon-neutral self-sufficiency.
 Have a look at the amazing (but VERY expensive) Wohnwagon from Austria, for example.